MehdiBoukhobza/Memora_V2/README.md

 # Memora_V2
-Memora V2
+## Memora V2
-A falashcard desktop app, with clean, modern UI and optimized functionalities
+A flashcard desktop app, with clean, modern UI and optimized functionalities